OMOHIDE PORO PORO

-The phrase Omohide Poro Poro (おもひでぽろぽろ) literally means “Memories Come Tumbling Down.”
-It is the Japanese title of the Studio Ghibli film Only Yesterday (1991), directed by Isao Takahata.
+The phrase Omohide Poro Poro (おもひdeぽろぽろ) literally means “Memories Come Tumbling Down.”
+It is the Japanese title of the 1991 Studio Ghibli film Only Yesterday, directed by Isao Takahata.

 Breaking Down the Meaning

-• Omohide (おもひで): An older spelling of Omoide (思い出), which means memories or recollections.
+- Omohide (おもひで): An older spelling of Omoide (思い出), which translates to memories or recollections.

-• Poro Poro (ぽろぽろ): An onomatopoeic expression in Japanese that conveys something falling or trickling down in small drops—often used for tears, petals, or fragments.
+- Poro Poro (ぽろぽろ): An onomatopoeic expression conveying something trickling down in small drops—often used for tears, petals, or fragments.

 Context in the Film